Google reports 81% profit increase and record search queries driven by AI investments

 What happened

-Google's profits surged by 81% in the first quarter of 2026, fueled by AI advancements.
+Google's profits surged by 81% in the first quarter of 2026, alongside record search queries and a booming subscription business.

 The Context

-- AI is enhancing various aspects of Google's business operations.
+- AI investments are enhancing various aspects of Google's operations.

-- The company has 350 million paying subscribers across its services.
+- Google now has 350 million paying subscribers across its services.

 Takeaway